West Palm Beach Nursing Home Abuse Attorneys

 Types of Abuse in Nursing Homes

-Neglect is probably the most common form of nursing home abuse.
+Elder neglect is probably the most common form of nursing home abuse.
 It occurs when a caretaker or medical professional fails to meet established standards of care or expectations from family members.

 Neglect can include failure to assist with hygiene or depriving a patient of basic necessities like food, water, medication and safety.
 Some of the warning signs of neglect include: